Miss MacIntosh, My Darling

 Miss MacIntosh, My Darling is a novel by Marguerite Young.
 She has described it as "an exploration of the illusions, hallucinations, errors of judgment in individual lives, the central scene of the novel being an opium addict's paradise."

-The novel is one of the longest ever written.

 Writing the novel

 Young began writing the novel in 1945, expecting it would take two years.
 She worked on it daily, and did not finish until 1964.
-Young has said that had she known it would take her so long she would never have started.
+Young said that had she known it would take her so long, she would never have started.

 Young had been encouraged by Maxwell Perkins, when she submitted a 40-page initial manuscript for the novel, then named Worm in the Wheat.
 Over the years, staff at Scribner's had read portions of the work-in-progress.
 Nevertheless, the full manuscript was something of a surprise when delivered in February 1964:

 When the final great batch of typescript arrived, I looked with some apprehension at the number on the last page.
 The number was 3,449.
 I spoke of it to the manufacturing department, who looked grim.
 Someone helpfully mentioned the volumes of Proust.